GerritLuimstra/vq/README.md

 # vq
-A fast and lightweight vector quantization library/toolkit for Rust
+A fast and lightweight vector quantization library/toolkit entirely written in and for Rust

 Currently implements:
 - Vector Quantization (```vq::VectorQuantization```)